-Complete a formal application: This includes the writing of an autobiography, submission of an extensive application form, academic transcripts, financial reports, letters of recommendation, a criminal history background check, medical examinations, psychological testing, and letters of recommendation.
+Complete a formal application: This includes writing an autobiographical submission and application form, academic transcripts, financial reports, letters of recommendation, a criminal history background check, medical examinations, and psychological testing.

-After all the materials are submitted to the Vocation Director, the completed application is read by the Review Board and its recommendations are sent to the Provincial who makes the final decision about admission of the candidate.
+After all the materials are submitted to the Vocation Director, the completed application is read by the Review Board and its recommendations are sent to the Provincial, who makes the final decision about the admission of the candidate.

 (Preparation for Entrance):

-This step requires a full live-in experience and involves becoming a full-time member of a La Salette Formation Community and is a proximate preparation for the Novitiate.
+This step requires a full live-in experience and involves becoming a full-time member of a La Salette Formation Community with a proximate preparation for the Novitiate.
 Ordinarily postulancy lasts from six months to two years and begins with a formal ceremony of acceptance.

 Postulancy also allows the Community to reach an initial judgment concerning the candidate’s life of faith, the sincerity of his interest, and his potential to progress towards a greater maturity.